dgaydukov/cert-ocpjp11/files/BinaryMath.md

 00101011 => 43
 11010100 => -43
 ```
 * Two's complement - most common way to represent signed integers in binary format (for integers this one is currently used in most PC).
 Negative number is NOT of positive binary number plus 1.
 This solves problems of 2 zeros and adding caret, that we have with ones' complement.
+Arithmetic operation can be applied to both signed and unsigned integers.
+The `two` in the name refers to the `2**N`, so it means this number is a compliment to `2**N`.
+Complement - means simply addition of this number with `2**N`. (for example if we have 3 bits, then max is 2**3=8, so 3 is complement to 5, because when we add them we get 8).
+Calculation of the binary two's complement of a positive number essentially means subtracting the number from the `2**N`.
 ```
-# binary form of -6
+# binary form of -6: we need 3 steps
+# step 1: calculate binary of 6
 6 => 0110 (add first bit 0 as positive sign)
-# slipt all bits
+# step 2: flip all bits
 0110 => 1001
-# add 1 to flipped bits
+# step 3: add 1 to flipped bits, ignoring overflow
 1001 + 1 => 1010

-# backward calcuation
+# backward calcuation: exactly the same but we add minus to the rightmost bit
 1010 = −(1×2**3) + (0×2**2) + (1×2**1) + (0×2**0)
 ```
 * offset binary - not used